-We found overall T{soil} , especially in the topsoil, to be higher at the grazed sites, as well as temperature gradients to be steeper, and thaw depths to be greater.
-At the same time, GR was relatively dry compared to UGR, where the water table was above ground throughout our observation period.
-Ultimately, $T{S,5cm}$ at GR reacted one order of magnitude faster to changes in T{air} compared to UGR-1 and UGR-2.
-Overall, we suggest two dominating processes how grazing pressure transformed the soil at GR: Compacting the soil by trampling the organic peat layer (plus related effects on vegetation) and the reduction of soil moisture.
-A long-term drainage experiment conducted at UGR demonstrated that the topsoil peat layer can strongly influence the soil thermal regime within tundra ecosystems.
-When drying out the organic layer, it warms up faster, but conducts the heat to deeper soil layers only very inefficiently (Kwon et al., 2016).
-When this peat layer is trampled by herbivores, as observed at GR, the soil thermal regime is significantly modified.
-Furthermore, it probably leads to fewer air-filled pores in the overall soil profile and creates higher soil bulk densities, and in turn also increases thermal conductivity and diffusivity (Ochsner et al., 2001).
+We found overall T{soil} , especially in the topsoil, to be higher at the grazed sites, as well as temperature gradients to be steeper and thaw depths to be greater.
+At the same time, GR was relatively dry compared to UGR, where the water table was above the ground throughout our observation period.
+Ultimately, T{S, 5 cm} at GR reacted 1 order of magnitude faster to changes in T{air} compared to UGR-1 and UGR-2.
+Overall, we suggest there were two processes dominating how grazing pressure transformed the soil at GR: compacting the soil by trampling the organic peat layer (plus related effects on vegetation) and the reduction in soil moisture.
+A longterm drainage experiment conducted at UGR demonstrated that the topsoil peat layer can strongly influence the soil thermal regime within tundra ecosystems (Göckede et al., 2019).
+When drying out the organic layer, it warms up faster but poorly conducts the heat to deeper soil layers (Kwon et al., 2016).
+When this peat layer is trampled by herbivores, as observed at GR, the soil thermal regime may be significantly modified, with effects on both thermal conductivity and diffusivity.

-A reduction of soil moisture, which was observed at GR, generally leads to a decrease of thermal conductivity and heat capacity in organic soils (Ochsner et al., 2001; Kwon et al., 2016).
-Since the warming of the soil was overall stronger at GR, the effects of lower water content on reducing the soil heat capacity along with the higher conductivity caused by topsoil

-- 410 compaction may have taken over as the dominant control.
+A reduction in soil moisture, which was observed at GR, generally leads to a decrease in thermal conductivity and heat capacity in organic soils (Ochsner et al., 2001; Kwon et al., 2016).
+Since the warming of the soil was stronger overall at GR, the effects of lower water content on reducing the soil heat capacity along with the higher conductivity caused by topsoil compaction may have taken over as the dominant control.
 Accordingly, higher temperatures and temperature fluctuations are likely, since less energy is needed to warm up the soil and increase thaw depths.
-In previous studies, trampling and grazing in the tundra was already shown to lead to the diminishing of the organic litter/moss layer on the topsoil, the decrease of shading by shrubs, and consequently causes higher soil temperatures and more compact soils (Ylänne et al., 2018; Olofsson et al., 2001, 2004; Te Beest et al., 2016; Falk et al., 2015).
-These studies suggest that the differences in soil properties between GR - 415 and UGR may be predominantly attributed to grazing pressure.
+In previous studies, trampling and grazing in the tundra were already shown to lead to the diminishing of the organic litter/moss layer on the topsoil, a decrease in shading by shrubs, and consequently higher soil temperatures and more compact soils (Ylänne et al., 2018; Olofsson et al., 2001, 2004; Te Beest et al., 2016; Falk et al., 2015).
+The important role of soil moisture conditions is also highlighted in the results by Windirsch et al. (2021), who investigated places with different grazing pressure within the same thermokarst basin in Pleistocene Park as where our GR sites were located.
+The drier locations showed a deeper thaw depth in their study, even though the grazing pressure at these sites was actually lower.
+In accordance with Windirsch et al. (2021), we therefore conclude that both grazing pressure and soil moisture differences have the potential to substantially influence soil properties, and their co-existing influence needs to be tested in further experiments.